16 Jun 2025

 The solution: you don’t simplify it, you elevate it.

-The trailers gave the audience atmosphere, not answers.
+The trailers provided the audience with atmosphere, not answers.
 Buildings being destroyed, Zero-gravity hallways, a spinning top, and a loaded question: “What is the most resilient parasite?
 An idea.”
 That was the hook — not a hint at the plot, but a call to a philosophical question.

 Nolan relied on the audience to lean in, not tune out.
 Layering was the spirit of the film, and the campaign.
 Posters didn’t show faces — they showed buildings.
 Sound design emerged as a focal point, that signature “BRAAAM” through theaters and memes alike.
 Visuals outweighed dialogue for a change.
 This campaign wasn’t about clarity; It was about curiosity.